 Most companies focus their energy on customer satisfaction and happiness.
-And it’s true that your customers are the main priority however, it’s just as important to focus your energy on your employees too.
+And it’s true that your customers are your main priority, and they should be, of course.
+However, it’s just as important to focus your energy on your employees too.

 Why?
-Well, that’s the secret to lowering employee turnover.
+It’s the secret to lowering employee turnover.

 CareerBuilder discovered that 50% of employees would stay at a company if they were recognized more often.
 Another study discovered that 40% of employees who “do not feel meaningfully recognized will not go above their formal responsibilities to get the job done.”